vktrsmnv/fraud_spillover/README.md

 ---
 ### Our Survey Experiment

-We conducted an online survey experiment in Russia and two Latin American countries, Colombia and Mexico, in March-June 2021 with a total of 2042 participants recruited via a crowdsourcing platform [Yandex.Toloka](https://toloka.yandex.com/).
+We conducted an online survey experiment in Russia and two Latin American countries, Colombia and Mexico, in March-June 2021 with a total of 2095 participants recruited via a crowd-sourcing platform [Yandex.Toloka](https://toloka.yandex.com/).
 Within each country, we randomize within current regime's opponents and supporters groups.

 Our respondents were randomly assigned into one of four treatment conditions: